SquareGPS/navixy-api/docs/general/getting-started.md

 ### Navigation

 Navigate using the top menu.
-Download a PDF or access our GitHub via links on the right.
+Access our GitHub via link on the right.
 The left-hand menu lists files for each section—click to view contents.
 Use the internal menu on the right for quick navigation within the file.

 ### Documentation structure